dashezup/dashezup/README.md

 ### About Dash Eclipse

 Hello, I'm Dash.
-I like publishing open source projects, and I provide some public services, Telegram bots and some projects for self-hosting.
+I like publishing open source projects, and I provide some public services and Telegram bots.

 **My Services**: